The Tarka Trail is a family friendly bicycle trail, that starts in Braunton, North Devon, and ends in Meeth, not far from Dartmoor.

 Beginning in Braunton, the trail starts at Tesco and heads towards Barnstaple.
 It passes Chivenor marine base and Braunton Inn (which can be a great place to end the ride, but not at this point!) running alongside the Estuary.

 Cross the river Taw over the bridge, following the trail signs, take a right to access the trail again and ride alongside the Estuary heading West.
-A few miles on is Fremington cafe, where there is an amazing selection of sumptuous cakes!
-They also have a full menu.
+A few miles on is Fremington cafe, who always have an amazing selection of sumptuous cakes!
 It is located on the edge of the estuary and is a great place for a quick cuppa, or refreshments, whilst sitting outside admiring the view across the Taw.

 From Fremington, the trail continues past Instow, where there are quiet places to rest along the estuary and on Instow beach.
 In and around Instow, there are shops and pubs, with great views of Bideford, Appledore and the boats moored on the Torridge.